Hyperbolicity and fundamental groups of complex quasi-projective varieties: A reduction theorem for non-Archimedean representation of

 \subsection{Proof of \cref{main3}}

-\begin{thm}[=\Cref{main3}] Let $X$ be a complex quasi-projective manifold, and let $G$ be a reductive algebraic group defined over a non-archimedean local field $K$.
+\begin{thm}[=\Cref{main3}] Let $X$ be a complex quasi-projective normal variety, and let $G$ be a reductive algebraic group defined over a non-archimedean local field $K$.
 Let $\varrho:\pi_1(X)\to G(K)$ be a Zariski-dense representation.
-Then there exist a quasi-projective normal variety $S_\varrho$ and a dominant morphism $s_\varrho:X\to S_\varrho$ with connected general fibers, such that for any connected Zariski closed subset $T$ of $X$, the following properties are equivalent: \begin{itemize} \item the image $\rho({\rm Im}[\pi_1(T)\to \pi_1(X)])$ is a bounded subgroup of $G(K)$. \item For every irreducible component $T_o$ of $T$, the image $\rho({\rm Im}[\pi_1(T_o^{\rm norm})\to \pi_1(X)])$ is a bounded subgroup of $G(K)$. \item The image $s_\varrho(T)$ is a point. \end{itemize} \end{thm} We divide its proof into 7 steps.
-In Steps 1-5 we always assume that $G$ is semisimple.
-In Steps 6-7 we prove the theorem when $G$ is reductive.
-Steps 5-7 are independent of the other part of the paper and the readers may skip them.
-It is worth highlighting that \cref{thm:KZreduction} will play a crucial role as a cornerstone in the upcoming paper \cite{DY23} by the second and third authors on the Shafarevich conjecture for reductive representations over quasi-projective varieties. \begin{proof}
+Then there exist a quasi-projective normal variety $S_\varrho$ and a dominant morphism $s_\varrho:X\to S_\varrho$ with connected general fibers, such that for any connected Zariski closed subset $T$ of $X$, the following properties are equivalent: \begin{enumerate}[label*={\rm (\alph*)}] \item the image $\rho({\rm Im}[\pi_1(T)\to \pi_1(X)])$ is a bounded subgroup of $G(K)$. \item For every irreducible component $T_o$ of $T$, the image $\rho({\rm Im}[\pi_1(T_o^{\rm norm})\to \pi_1(X)])$ is a bounded subgroup of $G(K)$. \item The image $s_\varrho(T)$ is a point. \end{enumerate} \end{thm} We divide its proof into 8 steps.
+Throughout Steps 1-7, we assume that $X$ is smooth, and in Step 8, we address the case when $X$ is singular.
+Steps 1-5 are dedicated to the situation where $G$ is semisimple, while in Steps 6-7, we establish the theorem for reductive $G$.
+Steps 5-8 are independent of the other part of the paper and the readers may skip them.
+It is worth highlighting that \cref{thm:KZreduction} will play a crucial role as a cornerstone in the paper \cite{DY23} by the second and third authors on the Shafarevich conjecture for reductive representations over quasi-projective varieties. \begin{proof}

 {\em Step 1.
 Construction of logarithmic symmetric forms on \(X\)}.\ A large part of arguments in this step is detailed in \cite[Section~3]{BDDM}, so we will give the necessary details, and refer to {\em loc. cit.} for more details.
 In the following, by a multiset, we mean a pair $(S, m)$ where $S$ is the underlying set and $m: S\to \mathbb {Z}_{\geq 0}$ is a function, giving the multiplicity, that is, the number of occurrences, of the element $s\in S$ in the multiset as the number $m(s)$.
 We simply write $\{s_1,s_2,\ldots,s_k\}$ for a multiset so that each $s_i$ apears $m(s_i)$-times in this description.